-- 1. Directors' fees (including committees) The Standard Club Nomination and Governance Committee's terms of reference include the review and recommendation of changes to directors' fees, including those paid to the directors of Standard Ireland. - 2.
-Management fee The managers submit a proposal in respect of the proposed fee to be paid by Standard Club to the managers, for the services provided under the management agreement for the following year, to the October meeting of the Nomination and Governance Committee, following prior discussion of the proposed fee level with the Chairman's Group.
+1. Directors' fees (including committees) - The Standard Club Nomination and Governance Committee's terms of reference include the review and recommendation of changes to directors' fees, including those paid to the directors of Standard Ireland.

+2. Management fee - The managers submit a proposal in respect of the proposed fee to be paid by Standard Club to the managers, for the services provided under the management agreement for the following year, to the October meeting of the Nomination and Governance Committee, following prior discussion of the proposed fee level with the Chairman's Group.

 The Nomination and Governance Committee reviews the fee proposals and makes a recommendation to the board, taking account of the fees paid by the other P&I clubs to their respective management companies.
+The management fee for the 2021/22 policy year takes into account the transition to a new operating model from August 2021.

-- 3. Remuneration policy The Nomination and Governance Committee considers the remuneration policy of the managers across the group to ensure that it aligns with the interests of the Standard Club and its subsidiaries and does not promote excessive risk taking.
+3. Remuneration policy - The Nomination and Governance Committee considers the remuneration policy of the managers across the group to ensure that it aligns with the interests of the Standard Club and its subsidiaries and does not promote excessive risk taking.
 In doing so, it additionally reviews the performance appraisal of the CEO in respect of the previous year and the objectives of the CEO and members of the managers' executive team for the following year.
-The chair of the Nomination and Governance Committee reports to the board on its review of the policy. - 4.
-Summary of the remuneration policy of the managers The managers' policy is to adopt and encourage a total view of remuneration, with the reward strategy being to place emphasis on variable pay and alignment to performance based on the achievement of objectives, rather than to focus on base pay.
+The chair of the Nomination and Governance Committee reports to the board on its review of the policy.

+4. Summary of the remuneration policy of the managers - The managers' policy is to adopt and encourage a total view of remuneration, with the reward strategy being to place emphasis on variable pay and alignment to performance based on the achievement of objectives, rather than to focus on base pay.
 The total remuneration of the managers' employees consists of annual base salary, a discretionary annual bonus, pension, private medical insurance, group life assurance and group income protection cover.
+A review of the club's remuneration policy will be carried out during 2021.